What we’re building

 sudo apt install ffmpeg -y

-you’ll need to install lame
+Additionally, you’ll need to install lame

 format.
 I’m not going to show you how to install lame